thoughtram/blog/_posts/2017-02-21-using-zones-in-angular-for-better-performance.md

 ## Seeing it in action

 Before we jump right into the code, let's first take a look at the demo plunk with the running application.
 As a quick recap: The idea was to render 10.000 draggable SVG boxes.
 Rendering 10.000 boxes is not a super sophisticated task, however, the challenge lies in making the dragging experience as smooth as possible.
-In other words, we aim for 60 fps (frames per second), which can be indeed challenging, considering that Angular re-renders all 10.000 boxes by default when an even has fired (that we bound to).
+In other words, we aim for 60 fps (frames per second), which can be indeed challenging, considering that Angular re-renders all 10.000 boxes by default when an event has fired (that we bound to).

 Here's the demo with the **unoptimized** version: